-1. Subject of Data Protection
+1. Personal Data

-2. Collection and Processing of Personal Data on Request
+3. Collection and Processing of Personal Data on Request

 When you visit our website, information may be stored on your computer in the form of cookies.
 Cookies are small text files that are transferred between a webserver and your browser and are stored on your computer’s disk.
 This enables us to recognize you when you re-visit the website and we can offer you better functionality of our website and, for example, avoid that you have to log in repeatedly, or allow us to carry out web analysis.